 Every Man A Hero & The Foolishness of the Cross

 Disney stories tend to reflect culture.
 And there is no mistaking Moana as anything other than a tale of our time.
 Moana is a part of a much larger shifting cultural narrative that goes something like: Deep inside your heart is who you really are, but too often the traditional authorities of society—family, cultural values, and religion—are holding you back.
 The real adventure of life is having the courage to be yourself, to discover yourself.
+Judgment becomes the worst of sins and confident expressions of individuality our salvation.

 A generation of kids—my kids—are being raised to believe that anything other than radical devotion to their inner desires is a capitulation.
 The only hope of happiness is in the pursuit of your heart’s desires.
 Undiscerning parents continue planting the seeds that undermine their own authority, relationships, and influence.
 We echo the cultural cliches because we believe them.
 We want the same adventure.
 Is it any surprise that after three decades of urging youth to “follow their bliss,” we have developed a generation awash in discontentment and shallow commitments.
 From restless careerism to prolonged adolescence, finding the bliss of your heart’s desires is proving far more difficult than Moana’s quest across the ocean.